 Finding the trailhead for Hogarth Lakes

-For more ideas on easy snowshoeing trails in the Rockies you might want to buy a copy of A Beginner’s Guide to Snowshoeing in the Canadian Rockies.
+For more ideas on easy snowshoeing trails in the Rockies I would recommend A Beginner’s Guide to Snowshoeing in the Canadian Rockies.

 Note: The Spray Lakes – Smith Dorrien Road is gravel and while it’s plowed and sanded, expect winter driving conditions.
 The area is in a snow belt.